 When originally passed in 1968, the FHA barred discrimination on the basis of 5 characteristics in the sale, renting, and financing of housing.
 The 5 characteristics were sex, color, race, religion, and national origin.

-20 years later, the FHA was amended to accommodate more protected characteristics.The Act now included disability and familial status in its list of protected characteristics.
+20 years later, the FHA was amended to add more protected characteristics.The Act now included disability and familial status in its list of protected characteristics.

-In addition, there are some states, such as North Carolina, that have passed legislation to include even more protected characteristics.
+In addition, some states, such as North Carolina, have passed legislation to include even more protected characteristics.

-The following are the protected characteristics in the state of North Carolina:
+The following are the Fair Housing protected characteristics in the state of North Carolina:

 - Sexual orientation